surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 * Knobs with rings to show their value, which can either be uni- or bi-polar.
 Knobs are labeled, and some panels have dynamic labels below knobs.
-* Toggleable knbos have power buttons (here the green lit button above HI CUT in the Sine).
+* Toggleable knobs have power buttons (here the green lit button above HI CUT in the Sine).
 For these you need to toggle the knob "On" for the feature to be in effect.
 * Controls in the display area (here unison, octave, and wave shape in the Sine) will open a menu , In FX, controls in the preset area (like on click and support a knob-style drag gesture.
 Labels in FX display areas (here